 There aren't any detailed instructions on building Delta kites on this page.
 For that, you might like to try the downloadable books over there on the right.
+If you are on a mobile device, check out my book catalog.

 However, this page is worth a browse if you are thinking about knocking together a cheap Delta kite from your own ideas.
 You might avoid a few pitfalls!
 This information is just a collection of thoughts, observations and experiences from building Delta kites from my Skewer and Dowel series of designs.